davidtwilcox/mogru/README.md

 Pressing `.` or `numpad 5` skips your turn.

+Pressing `g` picks up an item.
+Press `i` to open your inventory to use an item and press `d` to open your inventory to drop an item.
+While in your inventory, press the `a` to `z` keys to use the corresponding item or press any other key (or mouse click) to exit the inventory.

 Pressing `Esc` quits the game immediately.

 Moving into enemies attacks them.
 They will attack you.
 The message log will display the results of your attacks and the enemy's attacks.
 To see a larger view of the message log, press `V`.
 You can use the `up arrow`, `down arrow`, `page up`, and `page down` keys to navigate the larger message log view.
 Press any other key to return to the main game screen.

+Hovering your mouse pointer over something will display the name of that thing above your message log.

 <!-- ROADMAP -->
 ## Roadmap